Grooming Service for Your Dog

 Does My Pet Need to Diet?

 In Australia, one in three cats and dogs is overweight.
 Pets in this situation live shorter and less active lives than their fitter counterparts.
-Heavy pets tend to be less playful and energetic and will physically interact with their families less, spending more time lying around.
+Heavy pets tend to be less playful and energetic, and they interact less physically with their families, spending more time lying around.
 Carrying extra weight also puts extra pressure on their limbs, joints and the heart.

 How Do I Put My Pet On a Diet?

 Weight loss for your pet shouldn’t be too tricky.
-The keys to success include the right advice from your veterinary healthcare team and a commitment from you and your family.
+The keys to success include the right advice from your veterinary healthcare team and your commitment to your family.

 The ideal weight for your cat or dog will be calculated based on its size, age and breed.
-Just like for humans, it’s important not to cause any extreme weight loss – a safe amount would be around 3-5% body weight loss per month.
-Once you know what you’re aiming for, you can start to feed your pet smaller portions of its normal food or use special lower-calorie pet food.
-You should also increase the amount of exercise your furry friend is getting every day.
+Just as with humans, it’s important not to cause extreme weight loss – a safe amount is around 3-5% body weight per month.
+Once you know what you’re aiming for, you can start to feed your pet smaller portions of its normal food or use special, lower-calorie pet food.
+You should also increase the amount of exercise your furry friend gets each day.
 Sign up for the free weight loss clinic at Port Kennedy Veterinary Hospital for help every step of the way.

 Treats

-If you’re interested in discussing a diet plan for your pet, call Port Kennedy Veterinary Hospital or visit our contact page for more ways to get in touch.
+If you’re interested in discussing a diet plan for your pet, call Port Kennedy Veterinary Hospital or visit our contact page for more ways to reach us.